geojeff/busser/README.md

 testing frameworks available.
 Some of the node.js modules already employed in busser/busboy can be used in concert to make fixtures and testing harnesses.

-Support for Coffeescript programming of SproutCore will be explored and developed as a primary focus after the dust settles on other roadmap items.
+Support for CoffeeScript programming of SproutCore will be explored and developed as a primary focus after the dust settles on other roadmap items.
-Busser was written in Coffeescript as an exploration to learn the language and to test its viability.
-This experience has been so favorable that an expansion for support of Coffeescript programming for SproutCore development is a goal.
+Busser was written in CoffeeScript as an exploration to learn the language and to test its viability.
+This experience has been so favorable that an expansion for support of CoffeeScript programming for SproutCore development is a goal.

-Another original goal of the project has been reevaluated after saturation in Coffeescript programming: to offer a Python version of the build tools or to wrap/incorporate the build tools in an effective Python development environment.
+Another original goal of the project has been reevaluated after saturation in CoffeeScript programming: to offer a Python version of the build tools or to wrap/incorporate the build tools in an effective Python development environment.
-Instead of writing a version in Python, using a common API, the similarity of Coffeescript to Python is now deemed enough to serve as a draw to Python programmers who wish to understand or modify the build tools.
+Instead of writing a version in Python, using a common API, the similarity of CoffeeScript to Python is now deemed enough to serve as a draw to Python programmers who wish to understand or modify the build tools.
 This goal exists primarily for addressing a perceived missed opportunity to empower and draw in new users of SproutCore from the Python community, which many of us already